0xSegmented/WeatherStation/README.md

 # WeatherStation
-A simple C weatherstation program.
+A simple C weatherstation program. <br/>
+Had to create this script for a course.